pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit play-pop-for-already-lit-up >}}

+## Add instructions

+To tell the player how to use our game, we'll add some instructions at the top of our code.
+We'll do this using a Python *comment*, which is a part of your program meant just for human readers — Python ignores it.
+In Python, a line starting with the `#` character is a comment.
+We'll add a short explanation of the aim of the game, and how you move Q\*bert, using two comment lines:

+{{< commit add-player-instructions >}}

 ## Challenges

 This is now a playable game, although quite easy once you get the hang